 - 2. Physically connect your datalogger to your computer using a USB cable, then open Device Configuration Utility and select your datalogger. - 3.
-Select the communication port used to communicate with the datalogger from the COM Port list. - 4.
-Press Connect, click the Settings Editor tab > Advanced sub-tab > USB Configuration list > Virtual Ethernet (RNDIS). - 5.
-Click Apply. - 6.
 Retrieve your IP Address.
 On the bottom, left side of the screen, select Use IP Connection, then click the browse button next to the Communication Port box.
 Note the IP Address (default is 192.168.66.1).
 If you have multiple dataloggers in your network, more than one datalogger may be returned.
-Ensure you select the correct datalogger by verifying the datalogger serial number or station name (if assigned). - 7.
+Ensure you select the correct datalogger by verifying the datalogger serial number or station name (if assigned). - 4.
 A virtual IP address can be used to connect to the datalogger using Device Configuration Utility or other computer software, or to view the datalogger internal web page in a browser.
 To view the web page, open a browser and enter www.linktodevice.com or the IP address you retrieved in the previous step (for example, 192.168.66.1) into the address bar.

 To secure your datalogger from others who have access to your network, we recommend that you set security and establish access permissions using .csipasswd.
 For more information, see Creating a .csipasswd file (p.
-87).
+109).